philiplinden/bevy_repl/README.md

 ### Prompt styling

 The REPL uses `bevy_ratatui` for rendering the prompt and input buffer.
 The prompt renderer is configured via `ReplPromptConfig`.
-The default renderer is `MinimalRenderer`, which is a simple 1-line bottom prompt with a symbol and input buffer.
-The alternate screen is active when `bevy_ratatui::RatatuiPlugins` is added to your app.
+The default renderer is a simple 1-line bottom prompt with a symbol and input buffer.

+When `bevy_ratatui::RatatuiPlugins` is added to your app, the REPL and terminal outputs are rendered to an alternate terminal screen.
+When `bevy_repl::StdoutRatatuiPlugins` is added to your app, the REPL and terminal outputs are rendered to the main terminal screen.
+Only use one or the other!

+Stdout rendering is experimental and may not work as expected.

 ### Routing Bevy logs to the REPL